EddyDezuraud/image-color-theme/README.md

-# ImageColorAPI
+# Image Color Theme

-ImageColorAPI is a simple API that extracts primary, secondary, and tertiary colors from images.
+Image Color Theme is a simple API that extracts primary, secondary, and tertiary colors from images.
 It provides a straightforward way to integrate color extraction functionality into your applications.

 ## How to Use

-To use ImageColorAPI, send a GET request to the following endpoint:
+To use Image Color Theme, send a GET request to the following endpoint:

 Replace `yourImageUrl` with the URL of the image from which you want to extract colors.